-Hikers at Fillmore Glen State Park can enjoy five waterfalls, of varying sizes, that are hidden within the lush woodland.
-The park is open year-round and can be accessed from Route 38A in Moravia.
+Hikers at Fillmore Glen State Park can enjoy five waterfalls of varying sizes, that are hidden within the lush woodland.
+The park is open year-round and can be accessed from Route 38A in Moravia, NY.LEARN MORE

 By: Sue Freeman

 In the northwestern section of the Finger Lakes Region head to the town of Honeoye Falls.
-Along the main drag (West Main Street) you can park at the town hall to view the crest of Upper Falls.
-Then turn south at the main town crossroads to head south on East Street (Route 65).
-From the bridge over Honeoye Creek you’ll get a good view of 30-foot-high Upper Falls.
-The red building near the crest of the waterfall began life as a sawmill.
+Along the main drag (West Main Street), you can park at the town hall to view the crest of Upper Falls.
+Then, turn south at the main town crossroads to head south on East Street (Route 65).
+From the bridge over Honeoye Creek you will get a good view of 30-foot-high Upper Falls.
+The red building near the crest of the waterfall began as a sawmill.

-In Montour Falls at the south end of Seneca Lake, turn off Route 14 onto Genesee Street.
-South of the Main Street intersection you’ll be able to see Shequaga Falls tumble 156 feet down a cliff face to your right.
-Turn around and head north on Genesee Street and turn left onto Route 14, heading north.
-Shortly on your left will be Aunt Sarah’s Falls.
+In Montour Falls, at the south end of Seneca Lake, turn off Route 14 onto Genesee Street.
+South of the Main Street intersection you will be able to see Shequaga Falls tumble 156 feet down a cliff face to your right.
+Turn around and head north on Genesee Street, and then turn left onto Route 14, heading north.
+Shortly, on your left will be Aunt Sarah’s Falls.
 You can pull off to a parking area on the right side of the road to enjoy it.
 This 90-foot-high cascade changes dramatically throughout the year, from a spring torrent of water to a wall of sculptured ice in winter.

 Maps to these and many other waterfalls can be found in the guidebook “200 Waterfalls in Central & Western New York – A Finders’ Guide.”